linq2js/ezmodel/README.md

 ## Introduction

+`ezmodel` is a state management library designed to simplify the handling of application state in web development projects.
+It focuses on providing an intuitive and straightforward API for managing both local and global state within applications

-`ezmodel` is an effective library for state management, equipped with two functions and two principles:
+`ezmodel` equipped with two functions and two principles:

 1. Always wrap your components with `view()`.
 2. Always wrap your models with `model()`.